 How to reopen closed tab(s) is an action that is very useful and important to know.
 Bookmarking the website is something you can do while surfing.
-Some important information that you want to refer later on, you bookmark the web page.
+For some important information that you want to refer to later on, you bookmark the web page.
 Many times, it happens that you forget to bookmark the Web page and you close the browser tabs.
-Suddenly you realize, you forgot the website which you wanted as a reference for later on purpose.
-Reopening closed tab(s) is useful in this case.
+Suddenly you realize, you forgot the website which you wanted as a reference for a later purpose.
+Reopening the closed tab(s) is useful in this case.

 - In situations where one might need to restore several tabs at the same time when they accidentally closed the browser or if it is automatically closed due to a software update

 - Accidentally, removing a tab of a browser window.

 - When the Web browser keeps freezing due to too many tabs open.

 - While surfing the Internet for some information, one might forget to bookmark the page and close it.
 Now, to get to that URL or Website one might need to restore or reopen closed tabs.

 How to reopen tabs on Chrome: There are three ways to do this.

 An easy way to use shortcuts to restore the closed tabs on Chrome.
 Press the CTRL+ SHIFT+T on your desktop browser or if you have a Mac you can press the COMMAND+SHIFT+T buttons/keys.